 - One flat fee.
 There are never annoying add-on charges for copying, phone calls and other miscellany.
 Where appropriate, we also notarize documents and file them with the County Recorders’ Office.

 - Single point of contact.
-You’ll work with a dedicated practice area specialist who is available by phone and email for questions and follow-up.
+You’ll work with a dedicated specialist who is available for questions and support throughout the process.

 - Easier than you expected.
 Most of our clients tell us that the process was much easier than they expected.
-You’ll gather the information in our specially prepared workbooks, but we create the legal documents and manage your case through the legal process.
+While you’ll need to gather the necessary information, we create the legal documents, notarize and file them with the courts.

 - Experienced professionals.
 We’ve been in business since 2003 and have expanded to three Bay Area offices–Dublin, Oakland and Walnut Creek.
 More than 60% of our business comes from referrals and repeat business.